daleonpz/Notes/fh-dortmund/02-IoT.md

 - Scheduling in real-time Systems: READ SLIDES

 ## CHECKPOINT
+- What is Internet of Things?
+- What is Edge Computing?
+- What are key drivers of Edge Computing?
+- What are common characteristics of embedded systems?
+- Describe the two types of discretization?
+How can they be implemented?
+- What are the elements of the embedded systems control loop?
 - Processing energy efficiency: ranking per type of processor?
 - What is a Microcontroller?
 - What is a System on Chip?